mohammedrefaat/mohammedrefaat/README.md

 ## Projects:
 These are some freelance/side-projects I worked on:
-- Payment Gateway to receiving and verifying the required payments.
--
+- Export Password's Kaspersky Password Manager To Csv Template To Import It In Google Chrome -

 ## Contributions:
 I also contribute to the following project(s):

 - Informix database importer to sql server.
+- Payment Gateway to receiving and verifying the required payments.
 -

 ## Get in touch: